Exponential Idle Guides

 Feel free to use the glossary as needed.

-The theory sim (simulation) we currently recommend was made by XLII and can be accessed here.
+The theory sim (simulation) we currently recommend was originally made by XLII, now maintained by the sim team and can be accessed here.

 Modulus Explanation #